TagSoup/tagsoup.github.com/source/_posts/2012-03-09-i-see-you-getusermedia.markdown

 }, false);
 ```
-Here's where our feature detection comes in.
-When the document is loaded and when it is, let's check to see if the browser supports our getUserMedia hawtness (currently, meaning the browser is Opera).
-If that is truthy, then let's use it.
-For our example, we're just grabbing video, but you could also pass it audio as well.
-We also pass in 2 callbacks.
-The success and fail functions we covered earlier.
+Here's where feature detection comes in to play.
+When the document is loaded, let's check to see if the browser supports our getUserMedia hawtness (currently, meaning the browser is Opera).
+If that is truthy, let's use it.
+In our example, we're just grabbing video by passing in the `{'video': true}` arguement, but you could also pass it audio as well.
+We also pass in 2 callbacks as arguements.
+The success and error functions we covered earlier.
 DONE!

-Next we check to see if the user is browsing with the Chrome Canary build.
+Now we check to see if the user is browsing with the Chrome Canary build.
 The syntax changes a tiny bit but the idea is the same.
 Set the video element's source to be our camer feed, start the camera and all the computeSize() function.
-Since we're not in Opera here, we give it the argument "false".
+Since we know the user isn't in Opera Live here, we pass the argument "false".

-If all else fails, console log a msg showing this shit ain't gonna work.
+If all else fails, log a msg showing this shit ain't gonna work.

 I look forward to messing with this some more.
 I want to save the images users take and give them the ability to upload them to the TagSoup page.
 I will be working on that next.
 Please check out the links from Mike Taylor, Rick Waldron, Opera, and Google Devs.